AaltoAsia/K1WifiGateway/README.md

 3. The WHOLE VERSION STRING is sent by the esp when looking for updates and can be compared to the new one
 4. This program checks updates only on boot.
+5. Check that the program updated and is not in a reboot loop (update shouldn't take more than 5 mins)

 The current server setup has the image on path `/opt/k1update/KMEG-WSN-OMI-bridge.bin` and requires modifying and reloading the nginx site config.